5 Ways to Make the Most of Counseling

 Counseling is an investment in yourself.
 It takes effort and commitment.
 Finding a good match in a counselor can take time.
 If you're persistent, you'll find someone who can be an effective guide on your journey of growth and self empowerment.

 Take counseling seriously.
-Write down your goals, don't skip sessions, and have the courage to communicate with your counselor about your progress.
+Write down your goals, don't skip sessions, and have the courage to communicate with your therapist about your progress.
 Good luck!

 Photo of Michael Ceely